Microbial Technology Research Group

 Researchers

-Associate Professor & Head of Programme for Bachelor of Science (Hons) in Biotechnology – School of Applied Sciences (SAS)
+Associate Professor and Head of Programme for Bachelor of Science in Biotechnology (Honours)

 Research Interest: